nainarazz/nainacodes.com-old/content/posts/create-an-accessible-react-modal/create-an-accessible-react-modal.md

 There are already many libraries out there that can be use to create a responsive, accessible modal in React.
 However, sometimes, you have requirements in your design that cannot be fully met by those libraries.
 Sometimes customizing the library to fit your need is difficult.

-In such a case, you might want to create your own modal, but you might still want to follow the standards that are already in set.
+In such a case, you might want to create your own modal, but still follow the standards that are already in place.

 My suggestion is that if a library can meet your needs, then just use that library; otherwise, create your own modal.
 The reason is that making your modal fully accessible is difficult.
 You may not want to go through all the hurdles.